How I Overcame My Fears of My First Year at U-M

 Sarika Waikar

-Sarika Waikar is a current junior pursuing a major in communication and media with minors in entrepreneurship and environment.
-She is from Evanston, IL (just north of Chicago!) and interned this past summer at 1871, a startup incubator in the city.
-At U-M, she's the logistics co-coordinator for the South Asian Awareness Network, a research assistant for the Department of Communication and Media, a teacher's assistant at Towsley Children House, and heavily involved in her entrepreneurship fraternity, SEPi.
+Sarika Waikar is a current senior majoring in communication and media with minors in entrepreneurship and environment.
+She is from Evanston, IL (just north of Chicago!) and was a global ethics intern at Deloitte this past summer.
+At U-M, she's president of her entrepreneurship fraternity, SEPi, a research assistant for the Department of Communication and Media, and a teacher's assistant at Towsley Children House.
 She loves travel adventures, exploring Ann Arbor, cooking new dishes, and hanging out with friends!